Tuesday 31 March 2026

 What was announced

-The federal government today halved the fuel excise for a period of 3 months.
-The excise — a flat tax levied on every litre of petrol sold in Australia — currently sits at around 50¢/L for unleaded fuel.
-Halving it removes approximately 25¢/L from the tax component, though retailers don't pass 100% of every tax change through to the pump.
-The government's own estimate is a reduction of around 20¢/L at the bowser.
+The federal government halved the fuel excise for 3 months, effective until June 30 2026.
+The excise, a flat tax on every litre of petrol sold in Australia, sat at around 50¢/L for unleaded.
+Halving it removes approximately 25¢/L from the tax component.
+In addition, state and territory governments agreed to pool GST revenue for a further 5.7¢/L reduction, bringing the combined saving to around 32¢/L at the bowser.

 What this means for when to fill up